Can an LLC Have ‘Inc’ in Its Name? Key Steps to Know

 To check the availability of your title, follow these steps:

-1. Visit your state’s Secretary of State website.
+1. Visit your state’s website.

 3. Review state-specific naming regulations to ensure compliance.